myTselection/smartschool_ha/README.md

 Home Assistant support importing iCal calendar using the default "[Remote Calendar](https://www.home-assistant.io/integrations/remote_calendar/)" integration.
 Add the url retrieved from Smartschool > Go To > Schoolagenda > Export.

-Still testing the options of this calendar integration, will probably have to wait till september to get some usefull data into it.
+Still testing the options of this calendar integration.

 ## Status